 - your general attitude and vibe in a social setting

-- your more hidden and secretive side (a side you may not show many people unless you’re close with them)
+- the more hidden aspects of your personality (the side you may not show many people unless you’re close to them)

 - what you really like and dislike